SURFACE-FIRST™ MONITORING

 Extensive Range & Broad Detection Angle: Flexible Deployment for Stationary or Mobile Monitoring

-With an over 33 ft (10 m) detection range, Hawk installations are designed for minimal disruption.
+With a detection range of over 33 ft (10 m), BlueHawk sensors are designed to minimize installation and operational disruption.
 The sensors can be mounted on nearby or distant platforms like water intake towers, embankments, dams, piers, bridges, deep sumps, loading/unloading racks, storage tanks, and other structures within industrial facilities.
 They can also be deployed on vessels, vehicles, and aerial drones for mobile monitoring.

-An exceptionally wide detection angle (±45°) expands deployment options in environments where perpendicular installation is difficult or impossible.
+A wide detection angle (±45°) expands deployment options in environments where perpendicular installation is difficult or impossible.
 This also allows pairing the sensor with a pan-tilt mount for continuous scanning of large areas and surfaces up to 1,600 sq ft (150 m²) from a single point.

 Additionally, the broad detection angle enhances monitoring coverage on complex surfaces of intricate equipment and improves accuracy in dynamic environments such as turbulent or fast-flowing waters with constantly changing surface topography.